 Students in the communication sciences and disorders program are required to maintain a cumulative grade point average of 2.500, with no individual course grade in the major having a grade that generates less than 2.000 points per credit hour.

 Scholarship and research are encouraged at the undergraduate level.
 Students who meet the qualifications should explore adding the honors program to their undergraduate major.
-Students who are not CSD majors and are involved in the Honors College, please contact the CSD department to enroll in these courses.
+Students who are not CSD majors and are involved in the Cohen Honors College, should contact the CSD department for permission to enroll in these courses, as appropriate.

 Admission requirements include: